My changes to the default Phoenix boilerplate

 do: from(x in query, lock: "FOR UPDATE")

-For my models’ primary IDs, I use UUIDv4.
-To make them a bit more friendly for humans as well as to make debugging easier, I convert them to prefixed base62 form (aka object IDs) using Ecto.ParameterizedType.
+To make them a bit more friendly for humans as well as to make debugging easier, I convert UUIDs to object IDs (aka Stripe IDs) after fetching them from the database.

-I use the approach described in Dan Schultzer’s post “Prefixed base62 UUIDv7 Object IDs with Ecto”, with the main change being using Ecto.UUID instead of Uniq.UUID since I didn’t need UUIDv7 support.
+I use the approach described in Dan Schultzer’s post “Prefixed base62 UUIDv7 Object IDs with Ecto”, with the main change being using Ecto.UUID instead of Uniq.UUID since I didn’t need UUIDv7 support:

 defmodule MyApp.PrefixedUUID do